mmwaikar/InsightfulQs4Programmers/Niche-Languages.md

 # Niche Languages

 The two niche languages which I absolutely love are Clojure & F#.
-The two languages are on the opposite ends of a spectrum - one fully dynamic and the other fully type-safe, with one of the best type inference engines out there.
+These are on the opposite ends of a spectrum - one fully dynamic and the other fully type-safe (with possibly, one of the best type inference engines out there).
 If you forget this fact for a few minutes, then you'll realize that both share a lot of good principles:

 - value equality
 - immutable data structures